oneleo/react-eth-metamask-signatures/README.md

 - You can generate the data packet (including signer, to, nonce, amount, callData) and the signature using Metamask.

-- Afterward, you can deploy the [SignatureDemo.sol](./contracts/SignatureDemo.sol) to [Remix](https://remix.ethereum.org/) and call the execute() function to recover the signer from the signature, using the provided data packet and signature.
+- Afterward, you can deploy the [SignatureDemo.sol](./contracts/SignatureDemo.sol) to [Remix](https://remix.ethereum.org/) and call the executeWithoutNonce() or executeWithNonce() function to recover the signer from the signature, using the provided data packet and signature.

+## Considerations when using the SignatureDemo.sol contract

+- If you want to transfer ETH (callData.length == 0), you need to transfer an equal amount of ETH to this contract before or at the same time as calling the executeWithoutNonce() or executeWithNonce() functions.

+- If you want to transfer USDT (callData.length != 0), you need to transfer an equal amount of ERC20 tokens to this contract before calling the executeWithoutNonce() or executeWithNonce() functions.

+- This contract has been deployed to the Sepolia testnet: [0x94524f06ea9355010bf37301015da3f5665bec75](https://sepolia.etherscan.io/address/0x94524f06ea9355010bf37301015da3f5665bec75)

+- This contract has been deployed to the Goerli testnet: [0x94524f06ea9355010bf37301015da3f5665bec75](https://goerli.etherscan.io/address/0x94524f06ea9355010bf37301015da3f5665bec75)